margaretmf/margaretmf.github.io/creativewriting.md

 The hearts filled with love radiate out from the central heart of hearts

 Day in, day out, the earth continues to move

+The day meets the night, the night the day

 Worldview